A festive favourite with a Cuban twist

 “Nutcracker has always been a special show for me.
 My generation in Cuba grew up without the spirit of Christmas and with this show, I can combine the joy of the Nutcracker with the vibrant Havana culture.
 I cannot wait to take audiences from the humble settings of Clara’s home through to the beautiful dream sequences passing through the grand and vibrant Havana ballrooms of the 1940s and 50s.

 “Infusing the colour, feel and vibrancy of Havana, where I grew up and started my career, with the tradition and beauty of Nutcracker is something I have wanted to do for a long time.
-As my Cuban company, Acosta Danza celebrates its 8th anniversary, I am proud to be revisiting another major ballet title following on from my Romeo & Juliet and Don Quixote.
+With my Cuban company, Acosta Danza, I am proud to be revisiting another major ballet title following on from my Romeo & Juliet and Don Quixote.
 I am hugely proud to be bringing Acosta Danza to the Nutcracker, telling that story in a new and different way and letting audiences experience a little piece of what tradition is for me.”

 Carlos Acosta, Director and Choreographer